sadoha/ArgoCD/README.md

 !!! note
     Before deployment applications, the ArgoCD project should be installed.

-In this case, we use a project name the same as the environment name.
+In this case, The project name is the same as the environment name.
 Please take a look at the example below to understand which naming for environments we use:
 ```bash
 100 = dev
 200 = test